-Credit for Previous College Coursework, Transfers to Other Institutions, Course Waivers and Course Substitutions
+Credit for Previous College Coursework, Transfers to Other Institutions and Course Substitutions

-Degree requirements may be satisfied by up to 15 semester-credit hours of transfer credit in a particular degree program.
-Students pursuing a graduate certificate may apply transfer credit for up to 50% of the certificate's credit hours.
-Students attending a California location may receive transfer credit for up to 20% of the degree program's credit hours.
+Degree requirements may be satisfied by up to six courses (18 semester-credit hours) of transfer credit in a particular degree program.
+Students pursuing a graduate certificate may apply transfer credit for up to 50 percent of the certificate's credit hours.